BassT23/Proxmox/README.md

 - send email after update/check
 - Trim filesystem on ext4 nodes

+The updater is installed once per Proxmox cluster.
+A standalone single-node installation remains supported; additional cluster nodes are reached through the existing Proxmox/SSH cluster paths and do not need a second administrative Ultimate Updater installation.

 Info can be found with `update -h`

 Changelog: [here](https://github.com/BassT23/Proxmox/blob/master/change.log)